 Thanks for visiting.

 I’m so excited to join in on this year’s Home for the Holidays blog tour sponsored by Sondra Lyn at Home!
 This is the 3rd year for her HFTH tour, and we promise to bring some of the most awesome decor, craft and recipe ideas you’ll find anywhere.
 It’s gotten bigger and better each year and I think you’re going to love what you see!
-So stay tuned – it’s 30 blogs over this week, with a different topic each day.
-Be sure you come back here every day to get the links for that day’s featured blogs!
 Here’s a run-down of the topics and featured blogs:

 Monday – Holiday Mantels